 Lights reflecting off of Lake Como at dusk.
 Gondoliers sernading couples in Venice.
 Walking hand-in-hand along winding Sorrento streets.
 Kissing atop the Spanish Steps.
 Lazy days spent on pristine Sardinian beaches.
 What could be more romantic than Italy?
-Is a more perfect way to proclaim your love to the world than by saying your "I dos" in the most magical country in the world?
+Is there a more perfect way to proclaim your love to the world than by saying your "I dos" in the most magical country in the world?

 These days destination weddings are all the rage.
 Couples determined to keep guests lists short, costs down, and the work minimal are all turing to destination weddings as a viable alternative to more traditional at-home weddings.
 If you have decided on a destination wedding yourself stop for a moment to consider Italy as an option.
 If you have already decided that Italy is for you then read on to ensure you have everything you need to made it legal in Italia.

 Getting Married in Italy